-Everyone’s postpartum recovery timeline can look vastly different.
+Everyone's postpartum recovery timeline can look vastly different.
 Recovery can depend on a variety of factors.
 Pregnancy, labor, and delivery as well as your support system play a role in recovery.
 Read on to learn more about the first two weeks of postpartum recovery.
-In addition, we’ll go over some things that are normal and not as well as what to do improve recovery.
+In addition, we'll go over some things that are normal and not as well as what to do to improve recovery.

 There are a variety of things to consider within your postpartum recovery timeline.
 For instance, physical recovery, mental/ emotional recovery, and safe and effective exercises and activities.

 Postpartum Recovery Timeline: Birth-Week 2

 - Vaginal pain is normal.
 This can vary depending on the tearing/ episiotomy or if you had an instrument assisted delivery.

 - Pain at the incision

 - Getting in and out of bed/ sitting to standing/ bending may be uncomfortable